-Maintain the housing choice opportunities for the elderly and the frail elderly, including access to appropriate services.
+Maintain the housing choice opportunities for older adults and frail older adults, including access to appropriate services.

-- Provide funding to preserve existing housing opportunities that serve the elderly and the frail elderly. - Promote cross-population of housing and service options through a continuum of opportunities in one location (rental - congregate - assisted living - nursing facility).
+- Provide funding to preserve existing housing opportunities that serve older adults and frail older adults. - Promote cross-population of housing and service options through a continuum of opportunities in one location (rental - congregate - assisted living - nursing facility).

-• Elderly and frail elderly persons are able to live within their community of choice in quality, accessible, affordable housing and obtain the services they need to do so.
+• Older adults and frail older adults are able to live within their community of choice in quality, accessible, affordable housing and obtain the services they need to do so.